Kum-Sita/Postman/README.md

 - Step-3: Check the download progress on the bottom left if using the Chrome browser.
 Once the .exe file is downloaded, install the application.

-- Step-4: Once the installation completes, it redirected to a window as shown in the image below where it can be clicked for Stop signing in and take straight to the app (as this app can also be used without logging in) otherwise a new window to sign up.
+- Step-4: Once the installation completes, it redirected to a window as shown in the image below where it can be clicked for Stop signing in and take straight to the app (as this app can also be used without logging in) otherwise a new window opens up to sign up.

  <image src="postman-install.png" alt="window">

--
+- Step-5: Create your account

+- Step-6: After signing in, select the workspace tools as per your requirement, and then click on, continue to get the startup screen.

+You're all set!!